opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 ```bash
 incremental_train_model_knit_id=$(echo "$incremental_train_outputs" | jq -r '.[0].knitId')
 ```
-This series of commands retrieves the Knit Id associated with the trained model artifact generated by the training run.
+This series of commands retrieves the Knit Id associated with the trained model artifact generated by the training Run.

 **9. (Optional) Review the Run Log:**
 - Get Run Id: